Search icon

 Gaze stabilisation exercises

-Method: Find a stationary target—something as simple as a letter on wall or a small object at eye level.
+Method: Find a stationary target—something as simple as a letter on the wall or a small object at eye level.

-n, do same motion up and down.
+Then, do the same motion up and down.

 Do this for 1-2 minutes, 3-4 times per day.
-Start slow, and as you get better, increase speed.
+Start slow, and as you get better, increase the speed.

-18:52 IST, November 17th 2024
+Updated 18:52 IST, November 17th 2024